 Nearly all online databases allow for truncation, phrase searching, Boolean operators, thesaurus searching, etc., as well as access to online articles from licensed/subscribed journals via Get it at UC .

-Below are listed some important artcile databases for public health research; for a comprehensive list of dozens of databases, see Databases in Public Health.
+Below are listed some important article databases for researching health topics; for a more comprehensive list, see Databases in Public Health.

 Grey Literature generally refers to publications not produced by commercial publishers, including reports (pre-prints, preliminary progress and advanced reports, technical reports, market research reports, etc.), theses, conference proceedings, and other documents.
 They are often produced by government entities, research institutions, or NGOs/IGOs.

-The Public Health Library's Public Health Subject Guides web guide consists of web pages by topic.
-Each page consists of annotated lists of organizations, agencies, databases, and publications.
+The Library's Public Health Subject Guides lists guides by topic.
+Each guide consists of annotated lists of organizations, agencies, databases, statistical/data sources, and publications.
 Topics include:

 and many more.